Special flight carrying 180 migrants from Mumbai lands in Lucknow

 A special flight arranged by actor Amitabh Bachchan to ferry 180 migrants from Mumbai landed at the airport here on Thursday morning.
 On arrival, the migrants hailing from Unnao, Gonda, Lucknow and other districts of the state thanked the Bollywood star for helping them reach home.

 Airport Director, AK Sharma, said 180 passengers have arrived by the special flight.
-Stepping in to help stranded migrants reach their villages, Bachchan had arranged for four special flights to send about 700 people to their homes in Uttar Pradesh.

-Sources close to Bachchan had said that he wanted to book a train for the migrants but the logistics did not work out.
-The flights were "organised" on Bachchan's directive by his close aide Rajesh Yadav, managing director of his home production company AB Corp Ltd. They took off from Mumbai for Allahabad, Gorakhpur and Varanasi on Wednesday morning with 180 passengers in each, the sources had said.
+There were six flights scheduled to take off from Mumbai and on Wednesday four flights with about 700 people took off for Allahabad, Gorakhpur and Varanasi.
+The remaining two flights left for Lucknow and Allahabad on Thursday, sources close to the actor said.